kubernetes/community/contributors/design-proposals/admission_control_extension.md

 Name | Code | Description
 ---- | ---- | -----------
-AlwaysPullImages | alwayspullimages/admission.go | Forces the Kubelet to pull images to prevent pods from from accessing private images that another user with credentials has already pulled to the node.
+AlwaysPullImages | alwayspullimages/admission.go | Forces the Kubelet to pull images to prevent pods from accessing private images that another user with credentials has already pulled to the node.
 LimitPodHardAntiAffinityTopology | antiaffinity/admission.go | Defended the cluster against abusive anti-affinity topology rules that might hang the scheduler.
 DenyEscalatingExec | exec/admission.go | Prevent users from executing into pods that have higher privileges via their service account than allowed by their policy (regular users can't exec into admin pods).
 DenyExecOnPrivileged | exec/admission.go | Blanket ban exec access to pods with host level security.
 Superceded by DenyEscalatingExec